tan264/NpuzzleGame/README.md

 - Hoàng Đình Trung

 ## About
-This is the project for the Algorithm Design and Analysis course by Group 6, K65A6, VNU-HUS.
+This is the project for the Algorithm Design and Analysis course by Group 6, K65A6, VNU-HUS.<br />Hà Nội 2023